mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 - Create request and refresh callbacks that return valid credentials that will not expire soon.
-- Create a client with the callbacks and an event listener capable of listening for SASL commands.
+- Create a client with the callbacks and an event listener capable of listening for SASL commands, if possible.
 - Perform a ``find`` operation that succeeds.
 - Assert that the refresh callback has not been called.
 - Clear the listener state if possible.